NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``geometry_unit_num_bathrooms``
      - #
      -
      - The number of bathrooms in the unit.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Building Construction <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-building-construction>`_) is used.

 .. _building_america_climate_zone: